peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger Multiply(
         int intValue);

-Multiplies this instance by the value of an arbitrary-precision integer object.
+Multiplies this arbitrary-precision integer by a 32-bit signed integer and returns the result.

     EInteger result = EInteger.FromString("5").Multiply(200);